nicklasbekkevold/website/src/data/blog/health-data-conference-2025.md

 After having explored Bergen for a few days, I was eager to meet up with colleagues and start learning.

-The conference started out by broadening our view with serious topics such as crisis handling and defence.
-I think everyone enjoyed this part, as it was varried, current and engaging.
+The conference started out by broadening our view with serious topics such as crisis handling and defense.
+I think everyone enjoyed this part, as it was varied, current and engaging.

 Next, two representatives from [the Norwegian Directorate of Health](https://www.helsedirektoratet.no/english/about-the-norwegian-directorate-of-health) presented EHDS in a, story-drived way, following the fictious "Ingrid" on her (not so relaxing) vacation to Italy, highlighting the benefits of both primary and secondary use of data, in what almost felt like a sales pitch for the [European regulation](https://health.ec.europa.eu/ehealth-digital-health-and-care/european-health-data-space-regulation-ehds_en).